RoleLogic

 Pick a public GitHub repo

 Enter the owner/repo of the project you want to track.
-Public repositories only — GitHub's API doesn't expose private contribution data without elevated access.
+Public repositories only — GitHub doesn't share contribution counts for private repos.

 2